jo-nuel/opal-management/README.md

 protected String dbpass = "useruser"; // db root password # hopefully you set it as useruser, if not, adjust
 ```

-# Important Notes:
-- you can use `programNameExample -version` to check if you have something installed, Java, Maven, MySQL, Git, etc etc.
-- Whenever you make a change to the code/project/website and would like to see it, make sure you [run these commands](#mvn-commands).
-- Everything inside of `~/target` is entirely temporary, this gets cleansed every single time `mvn clean package` is ran.
-Always adjust from `~/src`
-- staff key for staff registration is : staff

-## mvn commands
+### `mvn` commands
-In the terminal run:
+TO SEE CHANGES: In the terminal run these commands every time:
 - `mvn clean package` # Rebuilds/recompiles the website
 - `mvn jetty:run` # Runs the server/Starts the website

 ## DATABASE NOTES
+If you initialise a new database and use it, please add it here.
 Make sure you have MySQL downloaded and setup with a root account.
 To setup the database we're all using, run the following commands in either Workbench or the terminal.

 - Create the ocms database:
 ```sql